 The half-orc gave Tyriel a sharp look as he passed by, then Tyriel eyed the dwarf and tengu, opened his mouth as if to say something, and walked off without a word.

 Cerari scanned the dwarf, gave a short, disapproving snuff, and then started after the others.
 “I’ll help too if the big one’ll help me afterward.”

 Alisandra turned and walked out of the alley as the dwarf shouted after them, “If you all want to die so bad, I’m not going to stop you!”

-She just smirked back at him.
+More jovial chiming came from her bell as they jogged.
 “My name is Alisandra, and this ‘little girl’ doesn’t need to frighten the whole army.
 She can lend a hand though.”